EU regulator approves BioNTech-Pfizer vaccine for 5-11 age group | DW | 25.11.2021

 The European Medicines Agency, the EU's regulator for medicinal products, on Thursday approved the BioNTech-Pfizer vaccine, also known as Comirnaty, for children aged 5-11.
 It's the first vaccine approved for children under 12 in the EU.

-The vaccine has already been approved in the EU for use in people between 12 and 17
+The vaccine has already been approved in the EU for use in people between the ages of 12 and 17 years since May.